MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 If no action is taken on unlicensed OneDrive accounts that have been frozen for more than 90 days, the accounts continue to remain frozen and inaccessible by users.

 > [!IMPORTANT]
-> After [DATE], you won’t be able to remove OneDrive user licenses until you choose how all future unlicensed accounts will be managed.
+> After August 1, 2025, you won’t be able to remove OneDrive user licenses until you choose how all future unlicensed accounts will be managed.
 You can choose to delete all future unlicensed accounts or set up billing to keep the OneDrive accounts accessible in Microsoft 365 Archive.

 > [!NOTE]
 > These changes do not apply to EDU, GCC, or DoD customers.